What is a Cryptocurrency?

 - Why you should be interested in Cryptocurrencies

-Cryptocurrencies are digital currencies (digital assets) created on a blockchain, or digital ledger technology.
-They are based on cryptography and they are designed to be decentralised, different to Fiat currencies which are controlled by central banking systems.
+Cryptocurrencies are digital currencies (digital assets) created on a blockchain or digital ledger technology.
+They are based on cryptography and they are designed to be decentralised, different from Fiat currencies which are controlled by central banking systems.

 While Bitcoin was the first cryptocurrency, there are over thousands of different cryptocurrencies.
 To buy or trade a cryptocurrency the most common method is to join a cryptocurrency exchange where people can trade with other people from around the world.